 Throughout the month of April 1999, The New Gallery produced EX.120, a five-day, 24-hour-a-day run of continuous performative art.
-This project was a spin-off of Space for Space, a semi-regular performance art open-mic project that ran between 1998-2002.
+This project was a spin-off of Space for Space, a semi-regular performance art open-mic project started by Tammy McGrath and that ran between 1998-2002.

 As a result of the overwhelming success of the festival, M:ST was established as a biennial event.
 M:ST 2 concentrated performative works into a two-week period from April 2-17, 2003 and again showcased a diverse range of local, national, and international artists in venues and public spaces throughout Calgary.
-M:ST 2 grew from seven to eight arts organizations and enjoyed continued community support.
-M:ST incorporated as its own Society in September of 2003.
+M:ST 2 grew from seven to eight arts organizations and incorporated as its own society in September of 2003.

 In October of 2004, with assistance from the Canada Council for the Arts Off the Radar: Initiatives in Critical Thinking grant, CJSW 91 FM, and ACAD, M:ST presented M:ST 2.5 Grand Action.
 This was a three-day seminar event that included studio visits at the Banff Centre; a public Grand Action Panel Discussion held at the Alberta College of Art and Design; and Community Party and Networking Session held in the Kaboom Room at the Uptown Theater.
 The weekend events were concluded with the M:ST Annual General Meeting held at The New Gallery.

-In 2005, M:ST 3 expanded to a regionally-based event, including the participation of the Southern Alberta Art Gallery in Lethbridge and the Walter Phillips Gallery in Banff.
-The M:ST 3 Festival presented the works of 45 artists (including artists from the UK, Brazil, and Mexico) as well as 3 curators in 35 programmed events.
+festival presented the works of 45 artists (including artists from the UK, Brazil, and Mexico) as well as showcased the work of 3 curators in 35 events.
 M:ST 3 also included RESIDUAL, a significant retrospective of local, national, and international performance art ephemera presented in the +15 vitrines in the EPCOR CENTRE for the Performing Arts, as well as increased attendance, community support, recognition, and media attention.